 7. How Long Should You Stay In Gozo?

 Want to know how long you should stay in Gozo?
-Read our handy itineraries below and find out how best to spend your time here.
+This would not be the ultimate travel guide to gozo without sharing some super itineraries to help you decide how long to stay.
+Read below and find out how best to spend your time here.
 Bookmark this page as changes are often made to keep these tips current.